williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 ### Quantum Bayesianism (QBism)

 QBism treats quantum states as beliefs about what an observer will experience, rather than objective states of reality.
-This makes consciousness central, but in a different way—quantum mechanics describes an observer's knowledge, not objective reality.
+This makes consciousness central, but in a different way quantum mechanics describes an observer's knowledge, not objective reality.

 **Reality is relative to the observer.** Your quantum state is your knowledge about what you'll experience.